Ballgame – Pok-ta-Pok

-The Maya ballgame and its associated ballcourts have been symbolically linked to the movement of the sun and moon, which are related to seasonal agricultural fertility.
-Other explanations concern politics and warfare; to legitimate the succession of a king, to mark boundaries or as a substitute for war.
+The ballgame and its ballcourts have been linked to the movement of the sun and moon, which are related to agricultural seasons.
+The game was played for fun, during festivals or special events such as a ruler becoming king, or to replace war.

 It is thought that the rubber ball was produced by mixing latex with juice from the morning glory vine, which contains a chemical that makes the rubber less brittle and more bouncy.